RailForLess/railforless/README.md

 # Our mission

-RailForLess.us was created to modernize the Amtrak booking experience—-matching competitors in other transportation sectors like Google Flights.
+RailForLess.us was created to modernize the Amtrak booking experience—matching competitors in other transportation sectors like Google Flights.
 With increasing investment in passenger rail and a growing desire for more climate-friendly transportation solutions the need for a modern Amtrak booking service is greater now than ever